 Most of the time, landscapes are captured by lenses of focal lengths 14-24mm for full frame, 10 to 24mm for APS-C sensors, and 7-14mm for micro four-third cameras will be the best options.
 A 24-70mm lens is always a good choice for a start if you have one already.
 You can check out the following lenses based on your own camera.

-If you understand what this lens is, this is a fantastic piece of glass in your bag.
-If you are going Z system and you need a feather light and ultra small landscape lens with excellent IQ, this is a must have.5 star – Amazing at what it's meant to do
+Amazon review: If you understand what this lens is, this is a fantastic piece of glass in your bag.
+If you are going Z system and you need a feather light and ultra small landscape lens with excellent IQ, this is a must have.
+This lens is amazing.
+Tiny, light, screw filters, prime lens edge to edge sharpness, beautiful colors, awesome contrast, minimal distortion.
+Rather good weather sealing to boot.5 star – Amazing at what it's meant to do

 - Canon EF 16-35mm f/4L

 - Olympus M.Zuiko ED 8-25mm f/4 Pro

 - Tamron SP 15-30mm f/2.8 Di VC USD G2

 - Tamron 10-24mm f/3.5-4.5 Di II VC HLD